Explore the meaning of common health, safety and wellbeing terms.

 A formal investigation carried out after a notifiable event or other circumstances as appropriate by trained personnel or other specialist.

 Anything that has the potential to cause harm (injury or ill-health) or damage to property or equipment in connection with a work activity.
+Hazards can arise from articles, substances, plant, work methods, work environment or work organisation.

 Health and Safety at Work Act 2015 (HSWA)